nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 ### 2.4 Operational Monitoring Services

-Provides methods that can be used by X-Road participants to get operational monitoring information of the security server as SOAP XML responses.
+Provides methods that can be used by X-Road participants to get operational monitoring information of the security server.
+It requests the data from the local opmonitor service via an SOAP XML request and mediates the SOAP XML response to the caller.

 The component is a proxy addon.